lwarnt/fix-windows/README.md

 If you have Feedback, please open an Issue.
 There is no guarantee that any of this works, so I can not offer any meaningful support.
 Others might still be able to though.

-If you'd like to contribute, please make a PR.
+If you'd like to contribute, please do the PR thing.

 ## Acknowledgements